 G= (Gx2+Gy2)0.5 (4)

-[Place Figure 13 here]

 Local maximum

 Identify a front by testing the value of SST gradient, e.g., label the pixel as a potential frontal pixel if the value is larger than a designated threshold.
-Only maintain the local maximum pixel in the same direction perpendicular with the gradient direction if there are connected pixels with values larger than the threshold (Figure 14).
+Only maintain the local maximum pixel in the same direction perpendicular with the gradient direction if there are connected pixels with values larger than the threshold (Figure S14).
 Here, define the threshold equal to 0.035 °C/km following former studies10,28.